labbces/Covid19-qRTPCR/README.md

 `CREATE USER IF NOT EXISTS COVID19qRTPCR@'localhost' IDENTIFIED BY 'password';`

 `GRANT ALL PRIVILEGES ON COVID19qRTPCR.* TO 'COVID19qRTPCR'@'localhost';`

+4. Create the Schema in your new database

+`gunzip -c COVID19qRTPCR.schema-2020-06-08.10\:32.sql.gz |mysql -p -uCOVID19qRTPCR COVID19qRTPCR`

 Analysis of qRT-PCR for tests of COVID-19